gocondor/gocondor/README.md

 ## What is GoCondor?

-GoCondor is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it features a development experience similar to Laravel, made for developing APIs and microservices.
+GoCondor is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it features a development experience similar to Laravel made for developing APIs and microservices.
 Full documentation is available at [GoCondor Docs](https://gocondor.github.io/docs/).

 ## Features